 - Inspire

 Many Christian churches around the world are losing ground and I feel that part of the reason is that many churches fall short in the communication goal of fully fulfilling the Great Commission.
-Their communications are characterized by either a primary emphasis on outreach and initial communications only or by an assortment of unrelated (though often impressive) communications without purpose or overall goal.
+Their communications are characterized by either a primary emphasis on outreach and initial communications only with whatever target audience they want to reach for a current event or by an assortment of unrelated (though often impressive) communications without purpose or overall goal other than getting people to visit the church.

-To be clear, I'm not diminishing the hard work of church communicators or the good that many current church communications accomplish in print and online, but we could do so much more with a clear vision, an ever-present North Star for all we do.
+To be clear, I'm not diminishing the hard work of church communicators or the good that many current church communications accomplish in print and online, but we could do so much more with a clear vision and a goal, an ever-present North Star for all we do.
 People's eternal destiny is at stake and we need to keep that in mind and in prayer in every communication project we do.

 Because of this emphasis, though design, trends, and tools are important and I teach and offer resources in all these areas, I realize they are not of primary importance.
 I strive to make much of my content and training timeless because though design trends, social media, and our computer creation tools will all change, the purpose and goal of our church communications, fully fulfilling the Great Commission, won't.